-Similarly, an 18-year-old high school senior is allowed to play on their high school team and may purchase a youth membership for this purpose.
+Similarly, an 18-year-old high school senior is allowed to play on their high school team.

 USQ players, coaches, and officials participating in official USQ matches or USQ-sanctioned events will be covered by the accident insurance policy in the case of serious injury, dismemberment, or death at the event.
 Care for serious injuries often costs more than an individual’s existing health insurance will cover.
 USQ’s accident insurance will assist after this point, supplementing an individual’s primary health insurance plan to increase the total amount of coverage.

 Certain exclusions are in place, such as if the individual has been consuming alcohol prior to attending the event (or during the event) or if fire is involved, but general activity-related (i.e. quidditch) serious injuries will be covered.